Graph Neural Networks with Precomputed Node Features: Motivation

 \subsubsection{$l_{\infty}$-embeddings}

-We propose embedding the input graph into $l_{\infty}$ and using the locations as node features.
+We propose embedding the input graph into $l_{\infty}$ and using the positions as node features.
 We begin by showing that any graph can be embedded into $l_{\infty}$ isometrically (i.e., such that all shortest path distances are preserved).
-If we have an embedding that preserves all the distances, then no information about the graph is lost.
-One could throw away the graph topology and the set of embeddings would still hold all the information.\looseness=-1
+This guarantees that no information about the graph is lost.
+One could throw away the graph topology and the set of embeddings would still hold all the information.

 \begin{theorem} Every graph $G=(V,E)$ embeds isometrically into $l_{\infty}$. \end{theorem}